AT-E1168-lecture18.t0:00:19

 · Meaning: “Here is presented …”

-· This is the most common way to start the PSS of a “vase”.
-They are ceramic vessels of a wide range of shapes; mostly receptacles for holding food – either for storage or consumption – plates, bowls, cups, etc.
+· This is the most common way to start the PSS (“Primary Standard Sequence”) of a “vase”.
+Although sometimes generically referred to as “vases”, they are in fact ceramic vessels of a wide range of shapes; mostly receptacles for holding food – either for storage or consumption – plates, bowls, cups, etc.

 · The PSS is also known as the “Dedicatory Formula”.
 PSS is the earlier term, coined before epigraphers understood the function of this standard phase.
 “Dedicatory Formula” is now the preferred term, but PSS is still very commonly used.
 The PSS is most often written along the rim of the vessel.